 Over the course of the coming years, leadership and management requirements are going to continue to be challenging but are also likely to take on a different style and shape than what weare used to.

 This is because we have entered a new norm of unpredictability.
 It's driven by both powerful macro and micro technological, geo-political and socio-economic forces.
 On the one hand, we have the rise of the super powers in the East and the huge emerging markets of the likes of India and China.

 Then there is the ever increasing influence of technology, the impact this is having on business models and the disruption this causes to B2C and B2B models.
 At the same time, we have a growing population with greater life expectancy and in many areas a scarcity of important resources such as water, fresh food and fuel and all of this is happening at the same time.

 This background of competing forces can make it difficult to determine the way forward for organizations.
 For the majority of us, the confidence and clarity we need to succeed is hidden in our business data, but you will need the right set of characteristics to make the most of this opportunity.

-- Character: Leaders of today and tomorrow must be resilient.
-We are going to make mistakes and, because of the fast-paced environment we are in, they may be big and costly.
-Consequently, we are going to have to be hardy with a sense of character to pick ourselves off the floor when hit and be more persistent than we ever thought – there is some truth in what Rocky once said, “But it ain't about how hard you hit.
+- Character: Leaders of today and tomorrow are going to have to be resilient.
+Unfortunately, we are going to make mistakes and because of the environment we are in, they may happen more often and at times they may be big.
+Consequently, we are going to have to be hardy and have the strength of character to pick ourselves off the floor and be more persistant than we ever thought possible.
+Along the way there are going to be moments of compromise and at the these times, information , data and clarity may well be lacking.
+It's why this paragraph is about "character", as more than every we will need to dig deep within ourselves and our network.
+There is some truth in what that great Hollywood philosopher Rocky once said: "But it ain't about how hard you hit.
 It's about how hard you can get hit and keep moving forward; how much you can take and keep moving forward.
 That's how winning is done!".